hpc/charliecloud/doc/faq.rst

    * Under the hood, the default path is :code:`library`, but this is generally not exposed to users.

-   * Three or more underscores in a row is disallowed by Docker, but we don't check this.
+   * Three or more underscores in a row is disallowed by Docker, but we don’t check this.

 5. If path given, a slash.